NL33/electron-git/z-next.md

 - show note text in console log.
 DONE
 - save additional aspects: including date.
 DONE
 - show additional aspects, including date in console log.
 DONE
 - print note on window under the entry box.
-Would be showNotes() function in gratitude-window.js ^^Start Here
+Would be showNotes() function in gratitude-window.js.
+DONE.
-- display notes by date
+- display notes by date.
+DONE.
-- color the date display
+- color the date display.
+Done

 - get all months that have been entered--and retrieve them in console log
 - show all months where entry made--start by showing on left side